 Housing & Public Safety Element Update

 The City of Poway is currently in the process of updating its Housing and Public Safety Elements of the City’s General Plan.
-The State Department of Housing and Community Development (HCD) requires the update to be completed by August 13, 2021 to avoid any penalty.
+The State Department of Housing and Community Development (HCD) requires the Housing Element Update to be completed by August 13, 2021 to avoid any penalty.
+The City Council adopted the Housing Element Update on August 3, 2021.
+Review the Housing Element Update here.
 The Housing Element update is required to address housing constraints and needs, including HCD requirements to meet the Regional Housing Needs Assessment (RHNA).
-The Public Safety Element update is required to meet the requirements of SB1035 with the adoption of the update to the Housing Element.
-As such, the City is updating the Public Safety Element in conjunction with the update to the Housing Element.
+The Public Safety Element Update is required to address risks of natural and human made hazards like earthquakes, floods, and wildfires and is required to meet the provisions of SB1035.
+As required, the City is updating the Public Safety Element following the update to the Housing Element.

-This website provides up-to-date information on the Housing and Public Safety Element Update process.
+This website provides up-to-date information on the updates to the Housing and Public Safety Elements process.
 It will provide you with information on upcoming community workshops, meetings, documents prepared for the Update, and opportunities to be involved in the process and provide feedback.

 Click on the graphic below to sign up to receive updates when new information is available.
 First enter your email and sign in, then go to "Newsflash," and sign up for "Housing & Public Safety Element Update" notifications.